mysql/mysql-utilities/doc/man/mysqldbcompare.rst

     # ...done

-Given : two databases with the same table layout.
+Given: two databases with the same table layout.
 Data for each table contains::

     mysql> select * from db1.t1;